-Advertising Design A & B (8561A, 8561B) Grades 10-12, E.C.
-Glass and Heritage High, 1st or 2nd Sem.
-One-half Credit.
-Prerequisite: None This is an introduction class for students preparing for jobs as advertising artists, and illustrators.
+ADVERTISING DESIGN A & B Course: 8561A & 8561B

+Grades 10-12.
+E. C. Glass and Heritage High.
+1st or 2nd Semester.
+One-half Credit Course.
+Prerequisite: None.

+This is an introduction class for students preparing for jobs as advertising artists, and illustrators.
 Students learn both hand and computer generated layout and illustration used for brochures, posters, catalogues, advertisements and logos.
 Students learn skills in the areas of advertising design, illustration, printing advertisements, digital photography, and digital imaging.
-Sequential options: Video and Media Technology
+Industry Credentials: NOCTI Marketing.

-VIDEO AND MEDIA TECHNOLOGY (7450Y) Grades 10-12, E.C.
-Glass and Heritage High, Full Credit Year Course Prerequisite: None.
-Approved Application This course offers students an opportunity to study all aspects of video and media production, from planning and writing for production to operating studio and editing equipment.
+VIDEO AND MEDIA TECHNOLOGY

+Grades 10-12.
+E.C.
+Glass and Heritage High.
+Full Credit Year Course.
+Prerequisite: None, Approved Application.

+This course offers students an opportunity to study all aspects of video and media production, from planning and writing for production to operating studio and editing equipment.
 Students practice various methods of gathering news and information from individuals, research, and online resources.
 In addition, students are introduced to analog and digital principles of film production.
+Industry Credentials: NOCTI Marketing.
+Virginia Workplace Readiness Skills.